-In the musculoskeletal rehab world we’ve made huge strides understanding the importance of improving the strength of patients returning from an injury.
+In the musculoskeletal rehab, we’ve made huge strides understanding the importance of improving the strength of patients returning from an injury.
 But often we’re faced with the challenge of getting the right strength equipment in place.
-While I’d love for every physical therapy, chiropractic, and athletic training facility to have barbells and kettlebells, I understand space and issues convincing management to update equipment.
-An easy way to combat lack of good equipment is to begin using suspension trainer rehab exercises in your programming.
+I’d love for every physical therapy, chiropractic, and athletic training facility to have barbells and kettlebells.
+But, I understand space and issues convincing management to update equipment.
+An easy way to combat lack of proper equipment is to begin using suspension trainer rehab exercises in your programming.

-Suspension trainers are incredibly cheap, take up little space and can provide a wide variety of easily scalable exercise options for all populations.
+Suspension trainers are incredibly cheap and take up little space.
+They also can provide a wide variety of easily scalable exercise options for all populations.
+In order to provide better loading options I commonly recommend suspension trainers.
 Below you’ll find a few of my most commonly prescribed suspension trainer exercises.

-For more great equipment recommendations for rehab settings check out my free e-book outlining what I believe to be the best pieces of rehab equipment.
+Looking for more great equipment recommendations for rehab settings? check out my free e-book outlining what I believe to be the best pieces of rehab equipment.

 The following list of suspension trainer rehab exercises is far from complete but will be a great starting point for many.